-- i A type of software development where any programmer can develop or fix bugs in the software - ii The original systems program from which compiled programs are generated - iii A complete operating system kit with the utilities and applications you need to make it do useful things - iv A standard distributed windowing system on which people implement graphical interfaces - An organisation of volunteers dedicated to making good software that anyone could use without paying - vi The core of an operating system that handles memory allocation, talks to hardware devices, and makes sure everything keeps running
+- A type of software development where any programmer can develop or fix bugs in the software - ii The original systems program from which compiled programs are generated - iii A complete operating system kit with the utilities and applications you need to make it do useful things - iv A standard distributed windowing system on which people implement graphical interfaces - v An organisation of volunteers dedicated complete operating system kit, complete with the utilities and applications you need to make 65 it do useful things - command interpreters, programming tools, text editors, typesetting tools, and graphical user interfaces based on the X windowing system.
+X is a standard in academic and scientific computing, but not 70 hitherto common on PCs; it's a complex distributed windowing system on which people implement graphical interfaces like KDE and Gnome.